 So, assuming you’re not too freaked out by shrimp (we call them prawns, that’s all you need to know), let’s move on to the main course.

 The first and most important thing to note is that the dinner is basically the same as an American thanksgiving turkey roast.
 Except we don’t mash the potatoes, we roast them in oil, so they’re like golden hooves.
 We also don’t candy our yams.
 Or even buy them.
 What is a candied yam anyway?
 It doesn’t sound nice.
 Is it nice?

 But once the jokes have been told and the paper hats put on heads. it’s time for Christmas pudding, traditionally served on fire.
 And once again, opinion is divided as to what makes a perfect garnish.
-Whatever it is, it’s probably boozy: brandy butter (exactly what you think it is) or brandy sauce (white custard with brandy in).
-Single cream is also available and I have heard of people using natural yoghurt or crème fraîche instead, but you can’t really escape the booze, as that is the thing that was on fire in the first place.
+Whatever it is, it’s probably boozy: brandy butter (exactly what you think it is) or brandy sauce (white custard with brandy in it).
+Single cream is also available, and I have heard of people using natural yogurt or crème fraîche instead, but you can’t really escape the booze, as that is the thing that was on fire in the first place.